Family Essentials: What To Pack For A Holiday With Kids

 Rottnest Island

-Home to one of the cutest animals in Australia, the quokka, Perth’s Rottnest Island is sure to be a hit.
+Home to one of the cutest animals in Australia, the quokka, Perth's Rottnest Island is sure to be a hit for the whole family.
 Animal lovers will enjoy getting close to these adorable creatures, who just happen to be ridiculously photogenic.

 Just a short 25-minute ferry ride from Perth, Rottnest Island is easily accessible yet provides a sense of seclusion that is fast making it one of Western Australia's most popular family escapes.
 Plus, as a car-free zone, the island is incredibly family friendly.